 Get the entire campus involved so everyone can help sell tickets, decorate the stage, operate the music, take care of the lighting, sell snacks, judge rehearsals for appropriateness, and record the event so you can all enjoy your school talent show all over again.

-Let your students get sentimental and show their appreciation by writing a thank you letter to their favorite teacher or teachers.
+Let your students be sentimental and show their appreciation by writing a thank you letter to their favorite teacher or teachers.
 Volunteer some pretty paper and markers or crayons so students can add their personal illustrations.
-Not only will you teach students a dying epistolary tradition, but your colleagues will thank you for the opportunity to hear from their students.
+Not only will you teach students a dying tradition, but your colleagues will thank you for the opportunity to hear from their students, as well.

 Whether it’s Scrabble, Monopoly, Clue or Life, bring in some munchies and settle down for a board game marathon session.
-Time flies when you’re having fun, and it’s always interesting to witness how students play games together.
-Teach them a new game they’ve never tried before at home and let them take over the board.
+Time flies when you are having fun, and it is always interesting to witness how students play games together.
+Teach them a new game they have never tried before at home and let them take over the board.
 If board games are not available, throw together a game of charades, Pictionary, balloon volleyball, paper ball hacky sack or Boggle on the board.
-Chances are they’ll discover a new favorite game that is not plugged into a TV screen.
+Chances are they will discover a new favorite game that is not plugged into a TV screen.

-Get your class of kid does in the mood for the upcoming summer months with a few summer-themed movies.
-The latest blockbuster out on DVD, a spine-tingling spooky flick for teens that’s rated okay for classroom use, or their favorite animated film will surely keep your kids interested while you take care of last minute classroom or campus procedures.
+Get your class in the mood for the upcoming summer months with a few summer-themed movies.
+The latest blockbuster out on DVD, a spine-tingling spooky flick for teens that’s appropriate for classroom use, or a favorite animated film will surely keep your kids interested while you take care of last minute classroom or campus procedures.
 Don’t forget the popcorn!